 Minneapolis/St. Paul, Minnesota

 *We recommend participants arrive at least 15 minutes prior to the start of our walk and plan to stay through the scheduled duration.
-Due to the guided nature of Shinrin Yoku, we are unable to accommodate latecomers.
+Due to the guided nature of Shinrin Yoku, we are unable to accommodate late admittance (however, we do provide a five minute grace period after the scheduled start time).

 *There are no restrooms on-site.
 The closest facility is a port-a-potty located at the intersection of 54th Street and Minnehaha Park Drive S., about half a mile north of Coldwater Spring.
 Please plan accordingly.